Are you visiting Villa Park as an away fan?

 ‘Ruskin Hall Social Club’ (B6 5HP)

-If arriving into Birmingham city centre via New Street train station (also now known as “Grand Central”);
+If arriving into Birmingham city centre via New Street train station (now known as “Grand Central”);

 ‘The Shakepeare’ Victorian pub is within very close proximity to the station exit: